nahed2019/jobpass-ms3/README.md

 - Upon saving, you will get a flash massage that Information is Successfully updated

 ### Manage Profile Page
-- Upon successful login with your username and password, it will direct you to the Logged In page where you can find your Profile data if you add it in New profile page correctly:
+- Upon successful login with your username and password, it will direct you to the Logged In page where you can find your Profile data if you add it in New profile page correctly and you will fimd your portfolio:
-    You Name
+    1. Your Name
-    Current Work
+    2. Current Work
-    Three mini tabs, About, Projects & Work Experience, and Skills About Me includes Cards with Personal Information, Languages, Address, Phone Number, and Email Address Projects & Work Experience includes all your projects and work experience Skills List includes all your added skills with the level of each skill
+    3. Three mini tabs, About, Projects & Work Experience, and Skills
+    4. About Me includes Cards with Personal Information, Languages, Address, Phone Number, and Email Address
+    5. Projects & Work Experience includes all your projects and work experience
+    6. Skills List includes all your added skills with the level of each skill
-- An option to edit or delete any of Projects & Work Experience and Skills is there, it opens new page for edit information with information retrieved from MongoDB, based on the -ID.
+- An option to edit or delete any of Projects & Work Experience and Skills is there as an Icon, it opens new page for edit information with information retrieved from MongoDB, based on the -ID.
 These fields can be altered to update an existing information.

 ### log In Page
 - The log in page also features a simple **form** where the user can enter username, password and a login button.